-If I were younger, I would have held the image of Arendt in front of me as I walked towards the cemetery.
-This writer who thought with the greatest urgency about the dark times in which she lived.
+If I were younger, I would have held the image of Arendt in front of me as I walked towards the cemetery: the picture of a writer who thought with the greatest urgency about the dark times in which she lived.
 It is a curse, she noted, to living in interesting times.
 She thought it took her away from the proper contemplative work of the philosopher, this constant running into the edge of history.
-Some part of me, I suspect, is still young, and still believes in thinking-in-action.
-Now though, history is gone, and I am left stalking around the edges of a refugee camp in north-east Kenya, not quite knowing how to notate the temporality of what I am experiencing.
-It runs the risk of being vicarious: a particularly painful theme park of suffering, but a theme park nonetheless.
+Some part of me, I suspect, is still young, and still believes in thinking in the world.
+Now though, history is gone, and I am left stalking around the edges of a refugee camp on the Sudanese border, not quite knowing how to notate the temporality of what I am experiencing.
+My voyages run the risk of being vicarious: a particularly painful theme park of suffering, but a theme park nonetheless.

 Isn’t this Sebald’s position?
 His writing has the deep-seated distance of someone who has separated from life: a calm and placidity etched out of the Anglia coastland.
 He used to walk Shingle Street, just as we did, perched between the British naval port where radar was invented and an American airforce base (talk about being written between empires!)
 But for Sebald it was different: East Anglia was afterward.
 Nachträglichkeit.
 The space of quiet after the catastrophe passed.

 Isn’t this also Adorno’s position?
 He of the grand proclamation: poetry is no longer possible after the Holocaust.
 If nothing else is possible, what else to do, but stop, and gaze out at our ruins?